AdobeDocs/analytics-platform.en/help/technotes/badids.md

 ---
 title: Customer Journey Analytics Bad IDs
-description: Learn about Bad IDs or BAVIDs in Customer Journey Analytics and how to identify Bad IDs in your data.
+description: Understand Bad IDs (BAVIDs) in Customer Journey Analytics.
+Learn how to identify Bad IDs in your data, why they affect reporting, and how to investigate and resolve Bad ID exposure in your connections.
 solution: Customer Journey Analytics
 feature: Basics
 role: Admin